jcwright77/engaging_cluster_howto/README.md

 -   SLURM

-    The Simple LinUx Resource Manager (SLURM) is used on engaging to manage job submissions.
+    The Simple Linux Utility for Resource Manager (SLURM) is used on engaging to manage job submissions.
 If you used the NERSC systems you will be familiar with it.